Welcome

 Blackwater Valley Countryside Trust

+Just after the Stumpery, turn right.
 You should be stood looking at "Rhododendron avenue"

-What can see growing underneath the plants?
+What can you see growing underneath the plants?

 That's right, nothing!
 The Rhododendron is so thick is blocks the light for other plants to grow